FAQ - Frequently Asked Questions

 Q: I don't have a PayPal account.
 How can I pay for the subscription?

 A: PayPal (PayPal.me/ruwix) is our primary payment processor.
 It's recommended to use the online checkout because it gives you instant access to your membership.

 Bank transfers come through slower and they need manual license code generation.
 Please contact us if you're transfering to our bank account and we'll send you a license manually.

 SC Ruwix Services SRL

 Q: Can I share my subscription URL with my friends?

 A: According to our Terms and Conditions every regular license URL can be used from 3 different computers/platforms in the span of one week unless otherwise stated.
-Sharing you subscription will allow others access to your saved documents.
-We will suspend the license in case of misuse.
+Sharing your subscription will allow others access to your saved documents.
+We will suspend a license in case of misuse.

 Q: I've lost my license code, how can I recover it?